Michael

 the downstream end face 9, before the flow path is again divided

-sets of core halves, this process is repeated as the fuel flows
+more sets of core halves, this process is repeated as the fuel

-past each element 4, 5.
-The surface contact between the fuel and
+flows past each element 4, 5.
+The surface contact between the

-the core is therefore greatly increased for a given core size with
+fuel and the core is therefore greatly increased for a given

-minimal restriction of flow.
-In addition, the higher proportion of
+core size with minimal restriction of flow.
+In addition, the

-mercury in the alloy further improves the efficiency of the
+higher proportion of mercury in the alloy further improves the

-device.
-As a result, the fuel consumption of the engine is
+efficiency of the device.
+As a result, the fuel consumption of

-significantly reduced compared with earlier devices of similar
+the engine is significantly reduced compared with earlier

-consumption, possibly be providing a catalytic effect.
-However,
+fuel consumption, possibly be providing a catalytic effect.

-The magnetic cores could alternatively be mounted externally of
+housing.
+The magnetic cores could alternatively be mounted

 EP1101031